ItsTania/nlp-saliency/README.md

   1. learn how to utilise a model's gradients and
   2. to explain the model output and potential biases

-The first half of the notebook is guided by the homework questions and the second half consists of my own experimentation.
-I have noted which code bits were not my own work.
+The first half of the notebook is guided by the homework questions.
+For the assignment, we did our analysis on sentiment analysis and the IMDB dataset. **This project extends the methods learnt in the, I did my analysis on 'morality' models trained on reddits 'r/Am I the Arsehole'**.
+Additionally, the second half contains additional experimentation.

+I have noted which parts of the code were not my own work.

 ### [Overview](#overview)

 ## [Notebooks](#notebooks)
-1. `01_eda.ipynb`
+1. `01_saliency_map.ipynb`
-   - brainstorming the problem and exploring the data
+   - a walkthrough of how I implemented a saliency map in pytorch
-2. `02_modelling.ipynb`
+2. `02_additional_analysis.ipynb`
-   - alternative modelling solution
+   - further model explainatory understanding

 ## [Project Organization](#project-organization)